thorstenMueller/cTTS/README.md

 cTTS.synthesizeToFile("output.wav", "This is a test.")
 ```

+ Short video on how to use it: [Watch me](https://www.youtube.com/watch?v=hRoPIKRkERw)

 ### Arguments
 * filename: Path, filename, .wav suffix of output file with synthesized voice.
 * text: Text to be synthesized.